Skip to main content

 Black Friday

-It's the biggest retail shopping day in the U.S. And people have been known to camp out for hours for deals on big-screen TVs and other electronics.
-The same shopping fervor happens on car lots after Thanksgiving.
-In recent years, automakers and dealers have been offering more incentives, discounts and "doorbusters" as a means of capturing some of that retail excitement.
-Black Friday also signals the end of the model year, so you'll see greater discounts on outgoing models.
+Black Friday is the biggest retail shopping day in the U.S., and the same shopping fervor tends to happen on car lots after Thanksgiving.
+Automakers and dealers will offer more incentives, discounts and "doorbusters" as a means of capturing some of that retail excitement.
+Black Friday also coincides with the end of the model year, which means that you'll likely see greater discounts on outgoing models throughout the month, so don't feel pressured to wrap up the deal on that one day.

 What time of the year do new car models come out?